 - Compliance — Compliance rules and regulations are constantly evolving, and governments can’t afford to fall behind.
 Our compliance services help government agencies assess, mitigate and reduce their total compliance risk.

 - Third Party Risk Management (TPRM)/Vendor Risk Management – Ensure third-party partners are aligned with your organization’s risk controls.
 Vendors and contractors serve as an extension of your group.
 They represent you and should operate under your business requirements.
-HALOCK can help build and manage a specific program for your environment.
+A required best practice is to always conduct a supplier risk assessment to keep your vendors on point with your security posture.
+HALOCK can help build and manage a specific program for your unique environment.

 - Risk Assessments – Regulations require your safeguards be reasonable to your organization, customers, and partners.
 With many frameworks available, how do you establish your acceptable risk?
 The Duty of Care Risk Assessment (DoCRA) helps you define a balanced security strategy factoring in compliance and safeguards based on your specific business and objectives.

 - Privacy – CCPA is the most sweeping legislation to date in the U.S. that concerns the protection of personal information.
 It broadens the definition of what constitutes personal information and gives California citizens greater control over what companies can do with their personal data.
 This includes the right to exempt their own personal information from being shared or purchased on the open market.
 Understand the impact this change and other states’ requirements have on your organization.
-Know what private information you manage and where it is located to properly secure – conduct sensitive data scanning to ensure you have a current data inventory of sensitive information.
+Know what private information you manage and where it is located to properly secure – conduct Sensitive Data Scanning as a Service (SDSaaS) to ensure you have a current data inventory of sensitive information.

 - Cyber Security Awareness Training – With many employees now working remotely, they are targets for hackers.
 Ensure they understand the potential threats they may experience and best practices to prevent cyber attacks on your network or customer data.
 Security Awareness training will provide guidance on how to detect suspicious activity and what to do in the event of a security incident.

-- Security Engineering & Tools: Ensure you have the proper infrastructure to defend sensitive data of your constituents, team, and more.
+- Security Engineering & Tools Ensure you have the proper infrastructure to defend sensitive data of your constituents, team, and more.
 Conduct security architecture reviews and implement threat monitoring programs to proactively secure against cyber threats.
+A consistent and steady review of your threat landscape is a best practice for your industry through a managed detection and response program (MDR) or Threat Hunting Program.

 Public Service, Custom-Built